 If you don’t have coverage in 2016, you’ll pay the higher of these two amounts:

 In future years, the fee is adjusted for inflation.

 You’ll pay the fee on the federal income tax return you file for the year you don’t have coverage.
 Most people will file their 2014 returns in early 2015 and their 2015 returns in early 2016.

 Learn more about the individual shared responsibility payment from the Internal Revenue Service.

 QUESTION DROPDOWN TOKEN

 If you’re uninsured for just part of the year, 1/12 of the yearly penalty applies to each month you’re uninsured.

-If you’re uninsured for less than 3 months of the year, you don’t have to make a payment.
+If you’re uninsured for no more than 2 months of the year, you don’t have to make a payment.

 You’ll pay the penalty when you file the federal income tax return for the year for which you’re seeking coverage.
 Most people fill out their 2014 tax returns early in 2015 and their 2015 tax returns early in 2016.